Parsons Corporation: History

 In October 2004, Parsons sold its hydrocarbons focused business, Parsons E&C Inc, to Australian firm Worley.

 In 2012, Parsons developed the logistics strategy for movement of the Space Shuttle Endeavour from Los Angeles International Airport to the California Science Center near downtown.
 The effort was completed at no cost to NASA or the science center and was delivered by a team of local consultants that contributed expertise and resources for the effort.
 The activity brought to a close Parsons support for the Space Shuttle program; efforts that began in 1970 when NASA hired Parsons to perform an independent evaluation of facilities options for the Space Transportation System.

 In late February 2019, Parsons announced the move of its headquarters from Pasadena, California to Centreville, Virginia.

 On May 8, 2019, Parsons executed an Initial Public Offering of approximately $500 million on the New York Stock Exchange under the symbol PSN.
 When the transaction was conducted, Parsons returned to public status after leaving 35 years before to become a private, employed-owned company.

 On September 1, 2023, Parsons announced the move of its headquarters to Chantilly, VA.

 Discussing the company's business outlook in February 2024, CEO Carey Smith stated that the company believes it will continue to see strong demand for its solutions, including cyber, electronic warfare, signals collection, space, missile defense and critical Infrastructure protection given world-wide geopolitical outlook.

+In 2025, Parsons Corporation pledged a $2.5 million donation to Donald Trump's demolition of the East Wing of the White House and construction of a White House State Ballroom.
+The New York Times reported on this donation, noting that the donation came at the same that the Parsons Corporation was jockeying for Trump administration contracts valued for more than $1 trillion.